What does elegant product placement look like? Not satisfied with just an animated series, I'm developing the show sponsor, too. Read more

 Own the 2014 Truly Gently full set of cards (5).
 Hand-written thank you message from Ant.
 Digital download, DRM-free pilot episode of Theatorium (1920x1080).
-One original pencil drawing from my Truly Gently/Theatorium sketchbooks.Estimated delivery:Add $1 CAD to ship outside Canada
+One original pencil drawing from my Truly Gently/Theatorium sketchbooks.Estimated delivery:Ships anywhere in the world

 $20 rewards + a fine art print from the finished pilot episode.
 Pick a frame, and I'll ship you a print (8x10).
-In addition: an AHPI USB key with pilot episode + bonus content (1920x1080).Estimated delivery:Add $5 CAD to ship outside Canada
+In addition: an AHPI USB key with pilot episode + bonus content (1920x1080).Estimated delivery:Ships anywhere in the world